AC 3000 ME (1979-85)

 Generations/Trim Levels

-Generations and trim levels of vehicles often vary between countries as manufacturers tailor models to meet the preferences and requirements of specific markets.
+Please Note: Generations and Trim Levels Across Countries Generations and trim levels of vehicles often vary between countries as manufacturers tailor models to meet the preferences and requirements of specific markets.
 For example, a trim level designated as “GL” in the UK might be labelled as “XS” in another country.
 Due to these regional differences, the information provided on this site pertains exclusively to UK-specific products.
+The AC 3000ME did not have distinct generations like some other car models, but it did go through a few notable phases during its production:

 1. **Initial Production (1979-1984)**: The first phase of production took place at AC Cars' factory in Thames Ditton, England.
 These cars were equipped with a 3.0-liter Ford Essex V6 engine and featured a mid-engine layout.
 A total of 76 cars were produced during this period.